pedromussi1/comic-scanner/README.md

 <h3>Try the live app here: <a href="https://comic-scanner.fly.dev/">https://comic-scanner.fly.dev/</a></h3>

 <h2>Description</h2>
-<p>The **Comic Book Scanner** is an AI-powered web application that allows users to upload or capture images of comic book covers.
-The system analyzes the image using a trained deep learning model and matches it to the most similar comic from a curated collection.
-Once identified, it retrieves additional details like title, author, publication date, and cover art via the **Google Books API**.
-Users can then add comics to their personal online collection and browse them later.This project demonstrates the fusion of **computer vision**, **machine learning**, and **cloud deployment** in building an intelligent and visually interactive web platform.</p>
+<p>The Comic Book Scanner allows users to upload or capture images of comic book covers.
+Using a trained deep learning model, the app recognizes the comic and retrieves details such as the title, author, and release date from the Google Books API.
+Users can then add these comics to their personal collection stored in a PostgreSQL database and view them anytime.
+This project combines computer vision, deep learning, and cloud deployment to create a smart, interactive tool for comic enthusiasts.</p>